misads/workflow/README.md

               - ssim
 ```

-　　The runing result snapshot is shown in preceding *What Can it Do* part.
+　　The running result snapshot is shown in preceding *What Can it Do* part.